steqeq/0000/docs/reference/env-variables.rst

       - HIP_PLATFORM
       - amd, nvidia
       - The platform where the HIP backend is used.
 If HIP_PLATFORM is not set, then hipcc will attempt to auto-detect based on if nvcc is found.
+    *
+      - ROCM_HEADER_WRAPPER_WERROR
+      - ON, OFF
+      - Causes errors to be emitted instead of warnings.
+    *
+      - HSA_DISABLE_CACHE
+      - ON, OFF
+      - Used to disable L2 cache.

 Environment variables effecting the opencl backend of project clr.